Pic: Commonwealth Games

 On Friday, Semenya won the Women’s 800m final, breaking the Commonwealth Games record in the race.

 The medal adds to the 27-year-old’s also-record-breaking win in the Women’s 1,500m on Tuesday at the Gold Coast in Australia.
-The openly-LGBT Olympic and World champion is only the third woman in Commonwealth Games history to complete the double win.
+The openly-LGBTI Olympic and World champion is only the third woman in Commonwealth Games history to complete the double win.

 The sporting icon dedicated her victory to young woman.
 “This win is actually not about me but it’s for all the African girls coming from the rural areas who don’t believe this is possible,” she said, reports TeamSA.
 “But anything is possible… I want this to inspire them and let them believe in themselves.”